Zoroaster

-Zarathushtra Spitama, (Note: 𐬰𐬀𐬭𐬀𐬚𐬎𐬱𐬙𐬭𐬀⸱𐬯𐬞𐬌𐬙𐬁𐬨𐬀; also attested as Spitāma Zaraθuštra.
-The epithet Spitāma itself means 'abundant strength', and is thought to have been a clan or family name taken from an eponymous ancestor.) more commonly known as Zoroaster (Note: /ˈzɒroʊˌæstər, ˌzɒroʊˈæstər/) or Zarathustra, (Note: /ˌzærəˈθuːstrə/) was an Iranian religious reformer who challenged the tenets of the contemporary Ancient Iranian religion, becoming the spiritual founder of Zoroastrianism.
+Zarathushtra Spitama, more commonly known as Zoroaster (Note: /ˈzɔːroʊˌæstər/ /ˌzɒroʊˈæstər/) or Zarathustra, (Note: /ˌzærəˈθuːstrə/) was an Iranian religious reformer who challenged the tenets of the contemporary Ancient Iranian religion, becoming the spiritual founder of Zoroastrianism.
 (Note: Known by its adherents as Mazdayasnā (lit.
 'Mazda-worship') and Beh-dīn (lit. 'good religion').)
 In the oldest Zoroastrian scriptures, the Gathas, which he is traditionally believed to have authored, he is described as a preacher (Note: 𐬰𐬀𐬊𐬙𐬀𐬭, cognate with the Sanskrit term होतृ (hótr), referring to Vedic priests.) and a poet-prophet.
 (Note: 𐬆𐬭𐬆𐬱𐬌𐬱, cognate with the Sanskrit term ऋषि (ṛ́ṣi), describing an enlightened poet of Vedic hymns.)
-He also had an impact on Heraclitus, Plato, Pythagoras, and the Abrahamic religions, including Judaism, Christianity, and Islam, particularly through concepts of cosmic dualism and personal morality.
+Some have claimed, with much scholarly controversy, to find his influence in Heraclitus, Plato, Pythagoras, and, perhaps less controversially, in the Abrahamic religions, including Judaism, Christianity, and Islam, particularly through concepts of cosmic dualism and personal morality.

-He spoke an Eastern Iranian language, named Avestan by scholars after the corpus of Zoroastrian religious texts written in that language.
-Based on this, it is tentative to place his homeland somewhere in the eastern regions of Greater Iran (perhaps in modern-day Afghanistan or Tajikistan), but his exact birthplace is uncertain.
-His life is traditionally dated to sometime around the 7th and 6th centuries BC; though most scholars, using linguistic and socio-cultural evidence, suggest a dating to somewhere in the second millennium BC.
+Zarathustra spoke Avestan, an old Iranian language which scholars lent its name to after the Avesta, the corpus of Zoroastrian religious texts written in the language.
+Based on this, it is tentative to place his homeland somewhere in the eastern regions of the Greater Iran (possibly Bactra, now in modern-day Afghanistan).
+His life is traditionally dated to some time around the 7th and 6th centuries BC; though most scholars, using linguistic and socio-cultural evidence, suggest a dating even further back to the end of the 2nd and the beginning of the 1st millennium BC.

-Zoroastrianism eventually became Iran's most prominent religion from around the 6th century BC, enjoying official sanction during the time of the Sassanid Empire, until the 7th century AD, when the religion itself began to decline following the Arab-Muslim conquest of Iran.
-Zoroaster is credited with authorship of the Gathas as well as the Yasna Haptanghaiti, a series of hymns composed in Old Avestan that cover the core of Zoroastrian thinking.
+Zoroastrianism eventually became Greater Iran's most prominent religion from around the 6th century BC, enjoying official sanction during the time of the Sassanid Empire, until the 7th century AD, when the religion was persecuted following the Arab-Muslim conquest of Iran.
+Zoroaster is credited with authorship of the Gathas as well as the Yasna Haptanghaiti, a series of hymns composed in Old Avestan that cover core Zoroastrian beliefs.
 Little is known about Zoroaster; most of his life is known only from these scant texts.
 By modern standards of historiography, no evidence can place him into a fixed period and the historicization surrounding him may be a part of a trend from before the 10th century AD that historicizes legends and myths.

-His name likely means "he who manages camels," though its etymology has multiple interpretations, and the Greek form "Zoroaster" stems from later transliterations.
-According to Zoroastrian tradition, Zoroaster was trained as a priest from a young age and, around age 30, experienced a divine revelation introducing him to Ahura Mazda, the Wise Lord, and the dualism of truth (asha) versus deception (druj).
+His name likely means "he who manages camels", though its etymology has multiple interpretations, and the Greek form "Zoroaster" stems from later transliterations.
+According to Zoroastrian tradition, Zoroaster was trained as a priest from a young age and, around age 30, experienced a divine revelation which introduced him to Ahura Mazda, the Wise Lord, and the dualism of truth (asha) versus deception (druj).
 He is said to have gained royal patronage under King Vishtaspa, spread his teachings, and founded a community, marrying three times and having six children.
 Zoroastrian texts portray his philosophy as emphasizing free will, ethical responsibility, and aligning with asha through good thoughts, words, and deeds.